Fanchengyan/REDCAPP/README.md

 - python2: <https://github.com/geocryology/REDCAPP>
 - python3: <https://github.com/Fanchengyan/REDCAPP>

-(2) Make sure that the directory containing this file (redcapp_example.py) is contained in your PYTHONPATH.

-(3) Register to ECMWF (free) https://apps.ecmwf.int/registration/
+(2) Register to ECMWF (free) https://apps.ecmwf.int/registration/

-(4) Follow the instructions for "Installing your API key" on
+(3) Follow the instructions for "Installing your API key" on
     https://software.ecmwf.int/wiki/display/WEBAPI/Accessing+ECMWF+data+servers+in+batch

-(5)  Please accept the terms and conditions at <http://apps.ecmwf.int/datasets/licences/general>
+(4)  Please accept the terms and conditions at <http://apps.ecmwf.int/datasets/licences/general>

-(6) Run the script (redcapp_example.py is an example script)
+(5) Run the script (redcapp_example.py is an example script)

-(7) Explore the results.
+(6) Explore the results.
 Use a netcdf viewer to plot maps and time series.
     Panoply (https://www.giss.nasa.gov/tools/panoply) is a good one.

-(8) Customise the code and use it for your project.
+(7) Customise the code and use it for your project.